johnmcneilstudio/Phononic-documentation-1/docs/blocks.md

 -----------------------------------
  ### Sub-menu

- This is a Block that renders application cards on the page
+ This is a Block that renders sub-menu on the page

  __Options:__

+ * Items - A repeater field that represents each individual item
+    * Page - Link field that you can choose the page that you want to connect to each individual sub-menu link

+ <iframe src="https://share.getcloudapp.com/o0uQnXKj?embed=true" width="575" height="400" style="border:none" frameborder="0" allowtransparency="true" allowfullscreen="true">              </iframe>

  __View:__

+<iframe src="https://share.getcloudapp.com/xQu01xR4?embed=true" width="575" height="400" style="border:none" frameborder="0" allowtransparency="true" allowfullscreen="true">              </iframe>

 -----------------------------------